 - 1. Know their Mercyhurst email and password. - 2.
 Set up multifactor authentication at mfa.mercyhurst.edu.
 A minimum of two authentication methods must be set up for your account. - 3.
 Check their Mercyhurst email regularly. - 4.
-Perform all computer updates prior to arriving on campus.

-- 5. Log in to the Mercyhurst Hub and check out the New Students page under Information Technology. - 6.
+Perform all computer updates prior to arriving on campus. - 5.
+Log in to the Mercyhurst Hub and check out the New Students page under Information Technology. - 6.
 Verify that their anti-virus software is Mercyhurst approved and up-to-date. - 7.
-Be ready for the Bradford network registration process and requirements. - 8.
-Read the IT Code of Conduct and the Student Handbook. - 9.
-Protect their personal information by using secure, complex passwords. - 10.
-Set up Self-Service password information at passwordsetup.mercyhurst.edu. - 11.
+Read the IT Code of Conduct and the Student Handbook. - 8.
+Protect their personal information by using secure, complex passwords. - 9.
+Set up Self-Service password information at passwordsetup.mercyhurst.edu. - 10.
 Know how to contact the IT Help Desk.